QuickJAB/OnlineGameEngine/README.md

 - A small game engine for online-multiplayer and singleplayer games.
 - A demo online-multiplayer game using a headless server with connected clients
+- A set of unit tests for the custom socket API JNet

 ## Build information